 No more trying to remember if you used the letter “I” or the number “1” in your password.
 The NIST has decided that composition rules don’t do as much good as we previously thought and can be a giant hassle for users.
 For example, coming up with a password that contains 8-10 letters, uppercase and lowercase, numbers, and at least one special character often ends up looking like this: “B3s+Pa5sw0rd3v3R”.
 Believe it or not, even with all of those character substitutions, that’s a pretty easy password for a machine to guess.

 Under the new requirements, you are free to correctly spell the words that comprise your password, and in actuality the passwords that abide by the composition rules have proven easier to crack while a password like “armchair handstand removed bash reseal unbalance” can take far longer to crack.
 Don’t believe me?
-Check this out, and then go read this article on the art of creating a password like that.
+Check out this comic on password strength out, and then go read this article on the art of creating crazy passwords

 Previously there was no requirement on hints or security prompts.
 In the new guidelines, password hints that can be shown to unauthenticated users are NOT allowed.
 You also won’t be allowed to prompt for specific information to allow password resets.
 If you’ll remember it was exactly this that led to Sarah Palin’s email being hacked.
 The hacker simply filled in her birthday, ZIP code, and where she met her husband.
 All of which he obtained from a simple Google search.
 Gone are the days of using your high school mascot to help identify you—thanks to Google, anyone can pretend to be you with that information.